mxagar/computer_vision_udacity/02_Cloud_Computing/Google_Colab_Notes.md

 Terminal: very important!

-    Shell icon on the left vertical menu bar
+    Shell icon on the left vertical menu bar.
+    BUT: now, available for paying users only.

 Use Jupyter system aliases!